Cyber-Security-July-Dec-2025/B1/README.md

 * For sharing files between users, encrypt the AES key separately with each recipient's public key so multiple recipients can decrypt.

 ---

-## License

-This project is released under the MIT License.
-Feel free to adapt for your course/project.

----

-> *This README was generated from the supplied problem statement and encryption/decryption flow.*